-Several mission fields are now organized as conferences, which are entitled to representation at General Conference: Sierra Leone, Jamaica, Hong Kong, Honduras, and Nicaragua.
+The United Brethren church has organized conferences in five countries, all of which are entitled to representation at General Conference: Sierra Leone, Jamaica, Hong Kong, Honduras, and Nicaragua.
 All of these fields have been nationalized.
-North American missionaries serve only in Sierra Leone (mostly at the Mattru Hospital) and Honduras.
+North American missionaries serve only in Macau and India.